yoansj/MUL_my_rpg/README.md

 **Welcome to the Pokemon Fusions repository !
 **Follow all the steps below if you want to play the game

+ ### For Epitech Students
+* Do not copy this project or even part of the code
+* It would be stupid to get a -42 for one of the biggest project of the year

 ## Installation
 * This game was made using the CSFML library, it won't compile without it [(How to install the library)](https://www.sfml-dev.org/download/csfml/index-fr.php)